Eve-positional languages: putting order into B\"uchi automata: Ordered Büchi tiles and overview of the contributions

 \subsection{Discussion}

-We introduce in this article "ordered Büchi automata" as an alternative formalism to characterize "Eve-positional languages".
-They allow a succinct yet easy to handle representation of these languages.
-Using this formalism, we propose a determinization procedure, optimal over some languages, which establishes a new upper bound on the determinization of "Eve-positional languages".
+We introduce in this article "ordered Büchi automata" as an alternative formalism to characterise "Eve-positional languages".
+They allow a succinct yet easy-to-handle representation of these languages.
+Using this formalism, we propose a determinization procedure, optimal over some languages (as soon as the tile alphabet contains an expressive enough sub-alphabet), which establishes a new upper bound on the determinization of "Eve-positional languages".
 In particular, this determinization makes explicit a structural simplicity of these languages, as it only requires to store permutations of the states instead of the Safra trees used in the general case (\cite{safra_determinization_88}).

 A continuation of this work that looks promising is to study the same idea over larger classes than "$\omega$-regular languages", as in \cite{mem_CO_2025}.
-This would imply, here, to consider an "ordered Büchi automaton" with $\omega$ states.\\ Unfortunately, we did not manage, using these "ordered Büchi automata", to obtain a faster decision procedure than the one proposed by Casares and Ohlmann \cite{CO24Positional}.
+This would amount to considering an "ordered Büchi automaton" with $\omega$ states.\\ Unfortunately, we did not manage, using these "ordered Büchi automata", to obtain a faster decision procedure than the one proposed by Casares and Ohlmann \cite{CO24Positional}.